-Canadians for Tax Fairness (C4TF) is offering a paid Communications Internship, for university students during academic trimesters (September to December, January to April, May to August).
+Canadians for Tax Fairness (C4TF) offers one paid Communications Internship, for university students, during each academic trimester (September to December, January to April, May to August).
 The student will assist with various tasks under the supervision of the Communications Coordinator, including outreach to the media and C4TF supporters, media monitoring, social media postings, writing, and creation of audio (podcast) and video content.

 WHO SHOULD APPLY

 The C4TF Communications Internship is ideal for Canadian-based students specializing in communications and journalism, with interest in economics, political science, accounting, finance, and other related fields.
 Applicants should be interested in working for an organization focused on raising awareness about tax justice, increasing democratic control of government revenue and spending, and conducting research dedicated to exposing and reducing financial and social inequalities.
 C4TF encourages racialized and Indigenous Canadians, women, people who identify as LGBTQ+, and students with disabilities to apply.

 Students work from home, as C4TF staff currently do.
 We have colleagues in Ottawa, Peterborough and Montreal, and our Board of Directors comes from across Canada.
 On occasion, we meet in Ottawa or elsewhere.
 (Learn more here.)

 We provide a stipend of $1,100 for 60 hours of work, in a schedule to be agreed upon with C4TF.
 The schedule usually fits one 6-hour day, or two 3-hour half days, per week, for 10 weeks.
 (Note: Students whose academic requirements necessitate the completion of more than 60 hours of work may be supervised by C4TF in doing so as part of the internship, but only the initial 60 hours of work will be remunerated.)